taniawyss/intro-to-R/docs/index.md

 This course is only the first step in your R journey!

 ## Asking questions
-During lectures, you are encouraged to ask questions !
+During lectures, you are encouraged to ask questions, any question!
+There are no bad questions!